osrf/uctf/doc/run_cloud/readme.md

 ```
 The game director interface will be accessible at http://192.168.2.1:5001 for blue and http://192.168.2.1:5001 for gold

+Please see the [full game director documentation](game_director.md) for more details.

 ## Launch the payload machines
 1. You can launch a payload machine for each team by pressing the blue or gold LAUNCH A PAYLOAD button.